Avdunusinghe/Avdunusinghe/README.md

 - 🔭 I’m currently working as a Software Engineer at Solis Tech(Pvt)Ltd
-- 📚 I am currently a Software Engineering undergraduated student at the Sri Lanka Institute of Information Technology(SLIIT)
 - 🌱 I’m currently learning.NetCore
 - ✨ I'm interested in  Enterprise Application Development, Cloud Operations Engineering
 - 📫 How to reach me **avdunusinghe@gmail.com**